Nmyhi/burnandbeyond-webshop/README.md

 [Pacifico](https://fonts.google.com/specimen/Pacifico/about)

 I chose for this font family because I think it appeares to be something fit well into my project.
-I think it is an accessible friendly font because the characters are uppercase and easy to read.
+I think it is an accessible friendly font because the characters are easy to read.
-I used font-weight 400.

 ![Pacifico font](/static/images/pacifico_font.png)
 ![Lato font](/static/images/lato_font.png)